RobeHerrera/ImageTransferTCP/README.md

 - DAY OF WITH FAMILY

 ### Update 30/ JUL / 2018
--TODO: Check if the communication comes from the same network,
-	I could use XAMPP to serve the port, also a need to see how open port in my router.
+- TODO: Check if the communication comes from the same network, I could use XAMPP to serve the port, also a need to see how open port in my router.
--TODO: Intengrate the client received images usign clases.
+- TODO: Intengrate the client received images usign clases.
--TODO: Create a menu in the client.
+- TODO: Create a menu in the client.
--TODO: Use a command to select the desired image.
+- TODO: Use a command to select the desired image.
 [To confirm]
--TODO: Create a docket images to recreate all this.
+- TODO: Create a docket images to recreate all this.

 QUESTION:
 - exif is a function that I need to do?, or use the already create exif to read the metadata of the images?